Back Injury – A Physio’s Experience

 Realising that this was not going to go away quickly, and I was getting stiffer in all directions, I immediately took 100mg of Voltaren.
 THIS IS NOT RECOMMENDED.
 There are all sorts of conditions that could interact with NSAIDs.
 There is some discussion that NSAIDs can result in delayed healing or lower quality of healing.
 However, for me, I was worried about the PAIN.
 I have had this pain before which helps but my back has never "popped" like that before during lifting.

-Over the years, I have seen people post-surgically go from getting "suck it advice" to the modern "control pain early and often and the result is better".
+Over the years, I have seen people post-surgically go from getting "suck it up" advice to the modern "control pain early and often and the result is better".
 So I went with that.
 No need to be a hero.
 I know that uncontrolled pain takes longer to get over and can lead to chronic pain.
 I have enough chronic problems including pain, I didn't need chronic back pain to be a problem for me as well.

 So I took those 2 Voltarens knowing the pros and cons of such an action...just because I did it doesn't mean you should!
 I know my body and conditions and the risks...make sure you take medications as prescribed by your health professional.